mohitpai/journey-optimizer.en/help/using/campaigns/experiment-report-calculations.md

 * Experiments can be continuously monitored, adaptively stopped, or continued.
 * The type-I error is controlled at all stopping times, including data-dependent times.

-Adobe uses Asymptotic Confidence Sequences, which for an individual variant with mean estimate `μ` has the form
+Adobe uses Asymptotic Confidence Sequences, which for an individual variant with mean estimate `μ` has the form:

 ![](assets/statistical_5.png){width="400" align="center"}

 Where:

-* `N` is the number of units for that variant
+* `N` is the number of units for that variant.
-* `σ` is a sample estimate of the standard deviation (defined above)
+* `σ` is a sample estimate of the standard deviation (defined above).
 * `α` is the desired level of type-I error (or miscoverage probability).
 This is always set to 0.05.
 * ρ<sup>2</sup> is a constant that tunes the sample size at which the CS is tightest.
 Adobe has chosen a universal value of ρ<sup>2</sup> = 10<sup>-2.8</sup>, which is appropriate for the types of conversion rates seen in online experiments.